News

 In this study, the diversity of the symbiotic microorganisms of H. panicea fungi, which was taken from the Icelandic marine environment, was examined by marker gene differentiation, as well as the sequencing of metagenomes and genomes (genomes) of cultured bacteria.
 H. panicea, from the Icelandic environment, is shown to house one dominant bacterial species.
 The species, which was named "Candidatus Halicondribacter symbioticus", is also found in other H. panicea fungi that have been studied from different places and regardless of the seasons.
 However, other coexisting microorganisms are unconditional and more bound to place and time.
 Analysis of the genome of the dominant condition of the bacterium shows that a common control gene is missing in its genome.
 It is consistent with the conditioned form of coexistence, but a lack of control genes is common in certain gene families associated with the coexistence form and its defenses.
 Even though a gene cluster for the synthesis of the bioactive substance bacteriocin is present in "Candidatus Halichondribacter symbioticus", it does not appear to be involved in the production of bioactive substances or secondary metabolites.

-The symbiotic microorganism “Ca. H. symbioticus” in the marine sponge H. panicea is a suitable model for research on the interaction between symbiotic microorganisms and animals.
-The results from this study therefore lay the foundation for future research on such an interaction.
+The symbiosis organism „Approx. H. symbioticus "in the marine fungus H. panicea is a suitable model for research into the interaction of symbiotic organisms and animals.
+The results of this study therefore lay the foundation for future research into such an interaction.

 About the doctoral dissertation